 Process for Utility Adoption and Submittal of Annual WMP and Opportunities for Public Comment

-The initial draft of the updated 2023 WMP will be posted on TPUD’s website and made available for public comment for 30 days.
-The public and interested parties are invited to comment on the Plan at the time it is presented to TPUD’s Board of Directors in a properly noticed public meeting.
+The initial draft of the updated 2023 WMP was posted on TPUD’s website and made available for public comment for 30 days.
+The public and interested parties were invited to comment on the Plan at the time it is presented to TPUD’s Board of Directors in a properly noticed public meeting.
 The General Manager (or his or her designee) will at least, on a semi-annual basis, identify deficiencies or recommendations for updating the Plan.

 Description of Where WMP Information Can Be Found on Utility Website